austin-becton-enterprises/smolmail/code_overview.md

-# Code Overview: Gmail Service and Main Test Runner
+# Code Overview and Workflow

-This document explains the purpose and structure of two key modules in the system: `gmail_service.py` and `main_service.py`.
-These files are responsible for handling Gmail integration and testing basic email functionality.
-They serve as the foundation for enabling the AI agent to read incoming emails and send responses using email templates.
+This document explains the structure and function of the core modules in the Gmail AI service.
+It is intended to help new developers understand how the system works, how components interact, and where to implement changes or add features.

 ---

-## `gmail_service.py` — Overview

-This module contains all the core logic needed to interact with the Gmail API for reading and sending emails.
-It provides a simplified interface that other parts of the system — such as the AI agent — can call to fetch email data and send replies.
+## File: `app/core/gmail_api.py`

+### Purpose:
+Handles the initial setup and authentication of the Gmail API using OAuth 2.0.
+This class returns a service object that can be used for email operations (read/send).

-### Key Responsibilities:
+### Key Class:
+- **`API`**
+  - Sets scopes for reading and sending email
+  - Authenticates using saved token or OAuth login
-- Connect to Gmail using an authenticated service
+  - Provides access to Gmail API methods

+### Key Methods:
+- `authenticate()`: Authenticates the user and saves credentials
-- Fetch recent unread emails
+- `list_messages(max_results)`: Lists recent message IDs
-- Build MIME-format email messages and encode them
+- `get_message(message_id)`: Gets full content of a specific message
-- Send emails using the Gmail API
+- `send_email(to, subject, body)`: Sends an email using the Gmail API
-- Handle errors returned by the Gmail API

-### Functions:

 ---

-## `main_service.py` — Overview

-This script is used to manually test the Gmail functionality provided in `gmail_service.py`.
-It allows a developer to run the system interactively to verify that reading and sending emails work as expected.

-### Key Responsibilities:
-- Authenticate the Gmail API connection
-- Provide command-line tools to test email reading
-- Prompt the user to send a test email
-- Print the results of these operations

-### Functions: